stephenverderame/cpp_book/src/oop/raii.md

         other.tex = GL_INVALID;
         // invalidate the temporary's data
         // so that when it's destroyed it doesn't delete our data
-        // other is a temporary or value we don't care about so its safe to
+        // other is a temporary or value we don't care about, so it's safe to
         // invalidate its handle
     }